Salem, Oregon

 - Open to any high school-aged youth living in Marion, Polk, and Linn Counties.

-- Breakfast snacks and lunch are provided.
+- Breakfast and lunch are provided.

 Workshops and Activities